connervieira/Predator/CONFIGURATION.md

         - For example, if the audio clip you're repeating takes 2 seconds to play, and you want a 1 second delay between audio clips, this setting should be 3 seconds.
         - If the delay is set to zero, then all of the repetitions will play over top of each-other.
 - `webhook`
-    - This setting is a string used to define a webhook that Predator will send a request to when it detects a license plate in real-time mode.
+    - This setting is a string used to define a webhook that Predator will send a request to when it detects a license plate in Real-time Mode.
     - This setting should either be left blank, or be set to a URL.
     - Flags can be used to supply information to the webhook.
         - Predator will replace `[L]` with the detected license plate.